 If you are considering using polyurethane coatings, you need to know a bit more about what you’re dealing with before you can compare it to using paint.

-First of all, it’s actually a clear coating of liquid acrylic plastic that is used to protect surfaces.
+First of all, it’s actually a clear coating of liquid acrylic plastic that is used to protect surfaces which you can get from cutmyplastic.
 Plain polyurethane acts as a coating for existing treatments like paint or stain, but it will bring out the grain in the wood if used alone.
 You can purchase tinted blends of polyurethane that will add more colour to your projects.

 It comes in water-based and oil-based formulas, with the oil-based version being the stronger and more durable of the two.
 The water-based polyurethane dries much more quickly and has fewer fumes to it.